kylemclaren/mongo-transporter/README.md

 ## Deploy!

 Launch a new app and then add your environment variables in the Heroku dashboard.
-This will create a new Heroku worker.
+This will create a new Heroku app.
+You will need to scale manually to one worker dyno via the dashboard or the command line `heroku ps:scale worker=1`.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kylemclaren/mongo-transporter)